The Fubini Theorem for Normal Lie Subgroups of Index $2n$: An application of Fubini theorem to invariant theory

-The following theorem is a classic result that gives us an explicit form of the Hilbert series in terms of the representations of matrices of $\Gamma$.
+The following theorem is a classical result that gives us an explicit form of the Hilbert series in terms of the matrix representations of $\Gamma$.
 The Hilbert series defined in this way is called the \textit{Molien series}.